 - Increased attention span – meditation can be used to strengthen your attention span.
 Much like weightlifting conditions the muscles, focused-attention meditation lends more strength and endurance to your attention span.

 - Prevents memory loss as we age – some say that losing our memory is inevitable as we age, but regular meditation can prevent this by helping us increase mental and memory clarity.
 Diseases like dementia can, therefore, be prevented by meditating regularly.
+(Further reading: 4 Documented Meditation Benefits for the Brain You have to know)

 - Breaking addictions – increased self-awareness and willpower are the ingredients necessary for breaking addictions.
 Meditation is a powerful tool for breaking dependencies.
 It can help you control everything from food cravings to alcoholism to drug addictions.